A beautiful, small-batch slice of layer cake with an easy 3-ingredient frosting that can be made in under one hour!

 - 1/4 teaspoon pure vanilla extract

-- 1/2 cup plain yogurt or Greek yogurt (I used nonfat)
+- 1/2 cup plain Greek or regular yogurt

 - 2 tablespoons unsweetened cocoa powder

 - Preheat oven to 350 degrees.
-Grease one 8 or 9” cake pan well and dust with cocoa (optional--I didn't).
+Grease one 8 or 9” cake pan well.

 - Whisk together cocoa, flour, sugar, baking soda, baking powder, and salt.
 Add 1/4 cup warm water, milk, yogurt, oil, and vanilla and stir until smooth (don’t overmix).

 - Pour batter into prepared pan.
 Bake, rotating once, until tester inserted in center comes out clean, about 18 minutes for a 9” pan.